-The EU will have a No Deal option
+The EU has a no-deal option

-Tomorrow’s House of Commons vote may hand over the fear of No Deal to the EU to use as it pleases.
-It is essential for the House of Commons to retain the option of No Deal for itself.
+Tomorrow’s House of Commons vote may hand over the fear of no-deal to the EU to use as it pleases.
+It is essential for the House of Commons to retain the option of no-deal for itself.

 The Brexit timeline is here:

-19 Mar 2019: EU negotiator Michel Barnier is now using the No Deal option now that the UK has abandoned it.
-He said: “Voting against No Deal does not prevent it from happening.”
+19 Mar 2019: EU negotiator Michel Barnier is now using the no-deal option now that the UK has abandoned it.
+He said: “Voting against no-deal does not prevent it from happening.”
 A ComRes survey for The Daily Telegraph found that nearly half of the British public is confident that the UK will ultimately thrive if it leaves the EU without a deal.
 True to type, the 10 p.m.
-BBC news and BBC Newnight missed out Barnier’s comment on No Deal in its clip of Barnier’s speech.
-The BBC Europe editor Katya Adler reported: “They (EU leaders) want to avoid a No Deal Brexit.”
-Possibly, but it shows that the EU will use No Deal in their negotiations whereas the UK has abandoned its use.
-Again, the EU is portrayed as the saviour – the possible Summit on 28th March was described by Adlar as “the moment that the European Union took action to prevent a No Deal Brexit”.
+BBC news and BBC Newnight missed out Barnier’s comment on no-deal in its clip of Barnier’s speech.
+The BBC Europe editor Katya Adler reported: “They (EU leaders) want to avoid a no-deal Brexit.”
+Possibly, but it shows that the EU will use no-deal in their negotiations whereas the UK has abandoned its use.
+Again, the EU is portrayed as the saviour – the possible Summit on 28th March was described by Adlar as “the moment that the European Union took action to prevent a no-deal Brexit”.
 At least it shows who is in control in these negotiations.